sourcegraph/src-cli/README.md

 `src` provides different subcommands to interact with different parts of Sourcegraph:

- - `search` - search for results on Sourcegraph
+ - `search` - search for results on the configured Sourcegraph instance
  - `api` - interacts with the Sourcegraph GraphQL API
  - `repos` (alias: `repo`) - manages repositories
  - `users` (alias: `user`) - manages users